Beware of Fakes & Look-Alikes

 Contact us for more information about purchasing from our collection of authentic Bossons.

 BENGALI 10-1/4" Wall Ornament.
-Two versions are show here.
+Two versions are shown here.
 Above, three-stripe, and followed by the five-stripe.
+(Click Images to Enlarge)

 Follows some of the most important considerations when making them part of your personal collection.
 All Bengali contain the paintress initials painted to the underside of the left collar as "he" faces you.
 It can read several ways, and here are two authentic examples from both the five-and three-stripe versions.